 Apple has introduced a security feature called the Gatekeeper from OS X Mountain Lion.
 The Gatekeeper analyzes an app when you run it and determines whether it is authorized to run on your computer.
 If it fails to meet the requirements, the app won’t be allowed to run on your computer.
-So, below are the two workarounds to open apps from unidentified developers in Mac OS X 10.10 Yosemite.
+So, below are the two workarounds to open apps from unidentified developers in Mac OS X Yosemite and above.

-Method 1: Temporarily Run an App/File from Unidentified Developer
+Method 1: Temporarily Run an App from Unidentified Developer

 - Open the location where you have placed the downloaded app/disk image file on your Mac.

 - Press and hold the Ctrl key while right-clicking on the app/file to open the drop-down menu.

 - Click on Open.
 Now, you’ll see a pop-up asking if you’d like to open this file.
 Press Open again to launch the file.